 Mainstream or General Fiction

-If your book wouldn’t sit on one of the four “shelves” listed above, it will likely be placed in a section called “General Fiction” or simply “Fiction.”
+If your book wouldn’t sit on one of the five “shelves” listed above, it will likely be placed in a section called “General Fiction” or simply “Fiction.”

 Historical fiction will likely be shelved here, along with contemporary fiction.
 Women’s fiction is general fiction promoted mainly to female readers.
 If your book is one of these genres, call it by one of those names.
 It’s better to be specific than vague, and it shows that you know your audience.

 Mainstream fiction might appeal to a broader audience, but it can be more difficult to market.
 Marketers need to know where to direct their efforts.

 Without a specified audience, your book will be a much harder sell.